varun-mnvzhi/varun.selfhost.tv/about.md

 {:md_center: style="text-align: center;"}

 I am a wildlife film editor and DIT at [Felis creations](https://www.youtube.com/user/feliscreationsindia).
+Varun is a wildlife researcher turned natural history film editor and DIT who is driven by stories about our beautiful planet and the myriad of creatures that call it home.
 {: md_center}
 Why El?
 El is short for Elysian.